GloriaGio/vqa-stm32mp2/README.md

 ## 1. Introduction

-This repository provides a hands-on tutorial that shows you how to design, train, and evaluate **Visual Question Answering (VQA)** models for **resource-constrained edge devices**, specifically the **STM32MP2 platform**.
+This repository provides a hands-on tutorial that shows you how to design, train, and evaluate **Visual Question Answering (VQA)** models for **resource-constrained edge devices**, specifically the **STM32MP2 MPU**.

 **VQA** is a task at the intersection of computer vision and natural language processing: given an **image** and a **natural language question** about it, the model must generate the correct **answer**.
 VQA has many real-world applications, such as accessibility tools for visually impaired users and smart assistants that understand visual content.
 However, most state-of-the-art VQA models are **large and resource-hungry**, making them unsuitable for **edge devices**.

-The models in this tutorial are implemented in Keras, optimized for TensorFlow Lite, and designed to leverage the STM32MP2 NPU for efficient inference.
+The models in this tutorial are implemented in Keras 3.9, optimized for TensorFlow Lite, and designed to leverage the STM32MP2 NPU for efficient inference.

 This README is structured as follows:

 - [**Section 2**](#2-quickstart): Quickstart (inference in 3 steps)
 - [**Section 3**](#3-tutorial-vqa-on-edge-devices): Tutorial (models, dataset, training and evaluation)
 - [**Section 4**](#4-usage-guide): Usage Guide
+- [**Section 5**](#5-performance-testing-on-stm32mp2): Performance Testing on STM32MP2
-- [**Section 5**](#5-configuration-and-advanced-options): Configuration and Advanced Options
+- [**Section 6**](#6-configuration-and-advanced-options): Configuration and Advanced Options

 ---